emanualjade/js/README.md

 ## Queue Class
 * A queue class where data is inserted at the end and is removed from the front.

+## Linked List Class
+* An example of a linked list class as per the 'Data Structures and Algorithms with JS' book